Unpaid Overtime & Your Rights in Monterey County

 - Executives and administrative salaried employees paid more than the Fair Labor Standards Act

 - Seasonal amusement or recreational businesses (county fairs, ski resorts, hunting lodges)

 - Farm workers

-- Aircraft carrier workers, seamen on American vessels, taxi drivers and
+- Aircraft carrier workers, seamen on American vessels, taxi drivers, and local delivery drivers

 - Domestic workers who live in their employer’s home